-This proxy statement (including all annexes attached hereto, this "Proxy Statement") is furnished to the holders of our common and preferred stock in connection with the solicitation of proxies by the board of directors of Benefitfocus, Inc. (the "Company" or "Benefitfocus") for use at the 2021 Annual Meeting of Stockholders (including any adjournments, postponements or continuations thereof, the "Annual Meeting") to be held on June 30, 2021, at [•] [a./p.]m.
-Eastern Daylight Time, at [•], for the purposes set forth herein and in the accompanying Notice of Annual Meeting.
-Only stockholders of record at the close of business on [•], 2021 are entitled to notice of and to vote at the Annual Meeting.
+This proxy statement (including all annexes attached hereto, this "Proxy Statement") is furnished to the holders of our common and preferred stock in connection with the solicitation of proxies by the board of directors of Benefitfocus, Inc. (the "Company" or "Benefitfocus") for use at the 2021 Annual Meeting of Stockholders (including any adjournments, postponements or continuations thereof, the "Annual Meeting") to be held on June 30, 2021, at 10:00 a.m.
+Eastern Daylight Time, at our principal executive offices located at 100 Benefitfocus Way, Charleston, South Carolina 29492, for the purposes set forth herein and in the accompanying Notice of Annual Meeting.
+Only stockholders of record at the close of business on May 10, 2021 are entitled to notice of and to vote at the Annual Meeting.
 Unless the context otherwise requires, references in this Proxy Statement to "Benefitfocus," the "Company," "we," "us," "our" and similar terms refer to Benefitfocus, Inc.

-The Notice of Annual Meeting, this Proxy Statement and the accompanying form of proxy are first being sent or given on or about [•], 2021, to our stockholders of record as of the close of business on the record date [•], 2021 (the "Record Date").
+The Notice of Annual Meeting, this Proxy Statement and the accompanying form of proxy are first being sent or given on or about May 17, 2021, to our stockholders of record as of the close of business on the record date May 10, 2021 (the "Record Date").
 Beneficial owners will receive their materials through intermediaries.
-The proxy materials contain instructions for voting by proxy on the WHITE proxy card or WHITE voting instruction form, or over the Internet.
+The proxy materials contain instructions for voting by proxy on the white proxy card or voting instruction form, or over the Internet.